Clothing Consignment Software

 The sales proceeds from items that sell are split between the owner of the holdings and the owner of the store by some pre-arranged ratio.

-Refunds are typically not allowed as purchasers have the opportunity to inspect items before purchasing them and understand that they are purchasing used merchandise.
+Refunds are typically not allowed as purchasers can inspect items before purchasing them and understand used merchandise is sold 'as is'.

 Clothing is a basic necessity of life so 'clothing consignment' is of the most common type of consignment store.